-After he completes his training, the new puppy will join the Rangers' three other active duty K-9 officers, Rocky, Logan and Gambit, in the field.
-All of the K-9 officers in the division, including retired K-9 Radar, were donated by police dog trainer Tom Schmidt, founder of Buckeye Area Regional K-9 Training Unit, or BARK for short.
+Rico joins the Rangers' two other active duty K-9 officers, Logan and Gambit, in the field.
+All of the K-9 officers in the division, including retired K-9 Radar and retired K-9 Rocky, were donated by police dog trainer Tom Schmidt, founder of Buckeye Area Regional K-9 Training Unit, or BARK for short.
 The length of time spent preparing for active duty will depend on a number of factors.

 "The amount of time it takes to train a K-9 officer completely depends on the dog and the handler," said the head of the Ranger’s K-9 unit, acting Capt.
 Sean Flanigan.
 "We start with narcotics and detection first, which could take up to nine months.
 Then after the dog becomes a little more mature, we move on to apprehension training, which could take up to a year and a half.
 We don’t rush it, it’s very intense training."

 Gambit was born December 24, 2012 and was sworn in as a Cleveland Metroparks Ranger K-9 six weeks later on February 7, 2013.